sebicom/llamacpp4j/README.md

 https://huggingface.co/TheBloke/WizardLM-7B-uncensored-GGML

-Edit the java file Example.java, to reflect the path and name of your model.
+Edit the java file _Example.java_ to reflect the path and name of your model.
 Then play around with the options that get passed in.